altimac/CFXNetwork/README.md

             return;
         }

-        credential = [responseObject objectForKey:@"credential"]; // let's say the webservice returned a token credential in the body
+        NSString *credential = [responseObject objectForKey:@"credential"]; // let's say the webservice returned a token credential in the body

         if(completionBlock) dispatch_async(self.completionQueue,^{
                 completionBlock(credential, operation); // typically call the completion block when the request succeed